 Furnaces (Forced Air Systems)

-A furnace works by burning fuel (such as wood or natural gas) inside a chamber and then distributing the heated air throughout the house using blowers.
+A furnace works by burning fuel (such as wood or natural gas) in a chamber, then distributing the heated air throughout the house using blowers.
 These blowers are fans powerful enough to force the hot air into the ductwork and throughout the home.
 For that reason, furnaces are also called forced air distribution systems.
 Electricity may also be used to heat the air in a furnace.

-The exhaust gas is taken outside via chimneys.
-In older systems, the furnace uses a lot of energy to keep the exhaust air hot enough to move up through the chimney.
-But modern furnaces have an inducer fan to force the air through, thereby saving energy.
+Exhaust gas is vented outside through chimneys.
+In older systems, the furnace consumes a lot of energy to keep the exhaust air hot enough to rise through the chimney.
+But modern furnaces have an inducer fan that forces air through, thereby saving energy.

 Advantages of Furnaces